qfpl/state-machine-testing-course/README.md

 a course about testing, each level is a separate `test-suite` in the `.cabal` file, and its own directory.

+Solutions are on the `solutions` branch, one commit per level.

 ## Course Structure

 0. Setting Up